Image

 Verified Content

 Child pornography defense lawyer in Camden County, MO.
 Facing allegations of or charges for the possession or distribution of child pornography threatens to destroy both your reputation and your future.
-If you’ve been charged for having or distributing child pornography in or around Camden County, MO, you could be looking at felony charges and mandatory Missouri sex offender registration if convicted.
+If you have been charged for having or distributing child pornography in or around Camden County, MO, you could be facing a felony charge and mandatory Missouri sex offender registration if convicted.
 Don’t leave your defense to chance.

 What Can Lead to Child Pornography Charges in Camden County, MO?

-While there might be prevalent stereotypes, child pornography charges come about in all walks of life throughout the Camden County, MO area.
-Missouri Revised Statute § 573.010 defines child pornography as any obscene material or performance depicting sexual conduct, contact, or sexual performance, including a minor under 18 years old as a participant or portrayed observer of the material.
+Despite prevailing stereotypes, child pornography charges can impact individuals from all walks of life throughout the Camden County, MO area.
+As outlined in Missouri Revised Statute § 573.010, child pornography is defined as any material or performance that is obscene and depicts sexual conduct, contact, or sexual performance, involving a minor under 18 years of age as a participant or portrayed observer.

-According to RSMo § 573.037, an individual commits the offense of child pornography if such person knowingly or recklessly possesses any child pornography of a minor less than 18 years of age or obscene material portraying what appears to be a minor under 18 years old.
+According to RSMo § 573.037, a person commits the offense of child pornography if they knowingly or recklessly possess any child pornography featuring a minor less than 18 years old or obscene material portraying what seems to be a minor below 18 years of age.

-A few examples of specific child pornography charges in Camden County and across the state of Missouri are:
+A few specific instances of child pornography charges in Camden County and across the state of Missouri are:

 • Possessing Child Pornography: Having child pornography in your possession, regardless of the quantity or form – digital, physical, etc.

-If you are facing charges or have been questioned regarding any of these examples – or any other child pornography charges in the Camden County, MO area – call Combs Waterkotte right away at (314) 900-HELP or reach out to us online.
-Having an experienced advocate by your side is crucial to safeguarding your reputation, your rights, and your future.
+If you’re confronted with charges related to any of these instances or other child pornography charges, it is imperative to contact Combs Waterkotte right now at (314) 900-HELP or reach out to us online.
+Having an experienced advocate by your side is crucial to safeguarding your reputation, rights, and future.

 Child Pornography Defense Lawyer in Camden County, MO | Camden County, MO Criminal Defense | Combs Waterkotte

-What Are the Legal Ramifications for Child Pornography in Camden County, MO?
+What Are the Penalties for Child Pornography in Camden County, MO?

-Statutorily, under RSMo § 573.037, the offense of child pornography is a class D felony if you possess only one still image of child pornography or one obscene still image.
-The offense becomes a class B felony in Camden County, MO if you:
+From a statutory perspective, as outlined in RSMo § 573.037, the offense of child pornography is considered a class D felony when possessing just one still image of child pornography or one still image considered obscene.
+The severity of the offense escalates to a class B felony in Camden County, MO if any of the following conditions apply:

 • Possess more than 20 still images of child pornography